Alan John Factory

-The Alan John Factory is a historic structure located at 568 6th Avenue in San Diego's Gaslamp Quarter, in the U.S. state of California.
-It was built in 1908.
+The Alan John Factory is a historic structure in the Gaslamp Quarter of San Diego, California.
+It was built in 1908 and is located at 568 6th Avenue.

 The plaque says, "This four-story building is made of concrete with a pressed brick front, and a loft-like gallery on the first floor.
 In 1910, George Hazard and Elwyn Gould opened a hardware store here and later used it as a warehouse.
 Later, Krasne's Leather Goods and Guns operated on the ground floor, and the upper floors contained the Alan John Clothing Factory."